 Despite the improvements, the director of IAM RoadSmart described the results as “deeply concerning” and evidence that more work needed to be done to educate drivers of the risks of speeding.
 For more details, visit our tips to help you stop speeding.

 That completes this month’s news roundup!
+Don’t forget to check back regularly for all the latest news, including how many tests were cancelled because of COVID-19.
 Be sure to subscribe to notifications for all the latest from the PassMeFast Blog.